utrustdev/xMoney-Crypto-for-WooCommerce/readme.txt

 5. Add your `Api Key` and `Webhook Secret` and click _Save_.
 6. (Optional) You can change the `Callback URL` if you are not using the default WooCommerce API.

-   :warning: Make sure all your products have the `SKU` attribute, otherwise the buyer will get an error on checkout.
+   Warning: Make sure all your products have the `SKU` attribute, otherwise the buyer will get an error on checkout.

 = Known conflicts with other Plugins =